ElevatEd isn’t just an education conference, it will change the way you think about opportunity and prosperity in America.

-That’s the basis for ElevatEd: Education & the Economy, a daylong conversation presented by The Holdsworth Center.
-This is the first of an annual event aimed at driving critical conversations around public education and exploring collaborative solutions.
+That’s the basis for ElevatEd: Education & the Economy, a daylong conference presented by The Holdsworth Center.
+This inaugural event aims to drive critical conversations around public education and explore collaborative solutions.

-Founded by H-E-B Chairman and CEO Charles Butt, The Holdsworth Center was created to help public school districts cultivate a pipeline of effective leaders to ensure that every classroom and campus in Texas thrives under inspired and dynamic leadership.
+Founded by H-E-B Chairman and CEO Charles Butt, The Holdsworth Center partners with public school districts to cultivate a pipeline of effective leaders to ensure that every classroom and campus in Texas thrives under inspired and dynamic leadership.

 Kate Rogers serves as Executive Vice President of The Holdsworth Center.
 She previously served as the Vice President of Corporate Communication and Health at H-E-B, where she oversaw all internal media and corporate communications as well as employee engagement programs for the company.
 While at H-E-B, Rogers created and launched the company’s early childhood literacy program, Read 3, which provides an in-store experience, a community outreach curriculum, and access to free and affordable books to ensure all children begin their school experience with an opportunity to succeed.
 In 2006, she was awarded Ford’s Salute to Education award for her work in creating the H-E-B Excellence in Education Awards, the largest monetary awards program in the state honoring outstanding public school teachers, principals and districts.
 She is currently leading the development of a series of career-themed high schools known as the Centers for Applied Science and Technology (CAST) to support San Antonio students in reaching their maximum potential while also helping to fill local workforce needs.